COVID-19: Maha reports 2 new cases of Omicron; overall tally reaches 20 | Health

 Both the patients, including a woman, are asymptomatic and were fully vaccinated, the health department added.

-“Two new cases have been found to be infected with Omicron, according to a report released today by the National Institute of Virology - one from Latur and one from Pune,” the department said.
+“Two new cases have been found to be infected with Omicron, according to a report released today by the National Institute of Virology - one from Latur (its first case of variant) and one from Pune,” the department said in Mumbai.

 COVID-19 is caused by the SARS-CoV-2 virus.